PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 plans into `_QuantizedInputPlan`.
 The refactor reduced the module from 1,549 to 1,126 lines while preserving all thirteen quantized family IDs and their order.

+The adjacent legacy ownership gate now builds action-kind counts once.
+Seven simple quantized family contracts declare only allowed and required kinds;
+all-Pad keeps its minimum-arity guard, and Slice/Split/Add keep their plan-aware predicates.
+This removed a further net 79 lines from the central lowerer without broadening which unsafe candidates bypass legacy fallback.

 Changed files for this checkpoint:

 - `onnx2tf/tflite_builder/lower_from_onnx2tf.py`